btlorch/dct-coefficient-decoder/README.md

 apt-get install python3-dev
 ```

 * You need to have *libjpeg* installed.
+If you don't have a global installation, you can download *libjpeg* from [here](https://ijg.org/files/) and install it by following the build instructions.
 Please update the include and lib paths in `setup.py` such that they point to your installation.

 ```python
 libjpeg_include_dir = "path/to/libjpeg/build/include"
 libjpeg_lib_dir = "path/to/libjpeg/build/lib"